tlverwijst/SubLime/README.md

 # SubLime #
-A subtitle cleaning service for Kodi (formerly known as XBMC)
+A subtitle cleaning service for Kodi (XBMC)

 Current version: 1.5